BURGUNDY VINTAGES 1990 - 2014

 White: As in 2007, Chardonnay fared better than Pinot.
 Less tartaric acid than 2007 but more malic & thus richer.
 Highly focused, precise wines – many for the long haul.
 A cross between the richness of 2006 & the minerality of 2007.

 Top wines still tight as 'hens teeth' just now.
 In a nutshell – WAIT.
-Great promise in store and nearly ready in many cases.
-Generics & vilage wines accessible
+Great promise in store for grand crus.
+Most others are nearly ready now.
+The considerable acidity will presrve these wines.

 Red: A vintage that few wanted & though I profess to understand why, I consider this & 2008 to be classic Pinot Noir vintages.
 Many wines are light & without any great depth.
 Yet they are transparent, cool & in some instances superbly elegant.
 This effeminate, mineral, pure style is (to my mind at least) true Pinot.
 Lovely aromatics too.
 Fruity wines, easy to drink with distinct raspberry notes.
 Majority of wines are drinking.
 A vintage needing little time, though Grand Crus can age further.
 Drink these wines on their own.
 I love the cool, crushed raspberry, mineral-infused Pinot flavours.
 For Pinot lovers.
 Serve slightly cool to accentuate the freshness.
 Drink all except grand crus.